-Liftoff time: The time at which where the footrope of the trawl leaves the sea floor during winching of the trawl.
+Liftoff time: The time at which the footrope of the trawl leaves the sea floor during retrieval of the trawl.

-Passive trawling phase: The period between the trawl end time and the trawl liftoff time.
-During this phase, forward motion of the vessel or other vessel manoeuvres, winching of the tow cables, sloping bottom gradients may lead to additional movement of the trawl which is not presently accounted for in the swept area estimate.
+Passive trawling phase: The period between the tow end time and trawl liftoff time.
+During this phase, forward motion of the vessel, vessel maneuvers, winching of the tow cables, or other factors such as sloping bottom gradients may lead to additional movement of the trawl.
+This passive trawling phase is not presently accounted for in the swept area estimate.

 Bottom phase: The total period represented by the active and passive trawling phases.

-Ascent phase: The period during which the trawl footrope leaves the bottom and the trawl net is ascends through the water column and approaches the survey vessel.
+Ascent phase: The period during which the trawl footrope leaves the bottom and the trawl net ascends through the water column and approaches the survey vessel.

 Winch activation: Winches are activated and begin winding the warp cable just after the stop signal is given.